Lobster Cakes

 Several communities also have church services known as the “Blessing of the Fleet” services on the Sunday before setting day.
 These are sometimes held inside nearby local churches but, most frequently, they are held on the wharves of the fishing ports.

-Today was the first day of the season that fishers could check their set traps and bring in their catches.
-The photos below were taken at North Lake Harbour, PEI on June 1, 2012; however, the same scene would be playing out today at many harbours across PEI.
+“Landing Day” follows Setting Day and is the day the first catches of the season land on the wharves.
+Daily catches occur for the duration of the lobster season.
+The photos below were taken at North Lake Harbour, PEI on June 1, 2012; however, the same scene would be playing out at many harbours across PEI.

 Lobster Fishing Boats Filled With Their Day's Catch Returning to Port at North Lake, PEI [June 1, 2012]